Image Matching by Bare Homography: Evaluation

 \subsubsection{Coverage}

-the coverage definition extends the recall so that close keypoints count less to avoid misleading results in case of accumulated keypoints into clusters.
+The coverage definition extends the recall so that close keypoints count less to avoid misleading results in case of accumulated keypoints into clusters.
 The raw coverage of an image is computed as the area covered by the keypoints of the correct matches, see Fig.~\ref{recall}.
-This area is obtained by considering the binary mask of the correct keypoints and then applying a morphological dilation with a disk of radius $t_\perp$.
-The raw image coverage is normalized by the area of all the valid points that can be mapped from one image to the other.
-In case of planar scenes, the normalization factor is computed by checking the boundary constraints when reprojecting image points, while in the case of non-planar scenes it is approximated by considering the raw image coverage of the union of the whole correct matches among all the evaluated methods plus the hand-taken matches use to compute the GT as discussed later.
-The final coverage is the minimum of the normalized coverages between the two images.
+The raw image coverage is then normalized by the area of all the valid points that can be mapped from one image to the other, and the final coverage is lastly computed as the minimum of the normalized coverages between the two images.